Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-2-Function-Execution-Context/lecture-notes.md

 ```
 ## Function Execution Context

-Like global exicution we are going to have 2 phases.
+Function Execution Context revolves around the JavaScript engine executing function during the execution phase of the global execution context.
+Like global execution context we are going to have 2 phases Memoty creation then execution.

 Memory Creation Phase:
 1. the is space allocated in memory for num1 and num2.
 Execution Phase: